817-921-8888 (or 8888 from any campus phone) | police@swbts.edu @SWBTSPolice on Twitter | Open 24/7

 The goal of Southwestern’s BIT is to address concerning behavior utilizing a fact-based approach to assess and if necessary, implement an integrated plan of action.
 The BIT utilizes available resources to alleviate and/or mitigate any concerning behavior to the benefit of the individual and the entire Southwestern and Texas Baptist College community.

-The BIT is comprised of the Director of H.R., Dean of Students, Dean of Women, Chief of Campus Police, AVP of Student Services and the Director of Housing.
+The BIT is comprised of the Associate Vice President for Human Resources, Dean of Students, Dean of Women, Chief of Campus Police, and Vice President for Enrollment and Student Services.

 To report concerning behavior you may contact any of these individuals directly.
-You may also leave an anonymous voicemail at (817)921-8733 or you may send an email to BIT@swbts.edu.
+You may also send an email to BIT@swbts.edu.

 In an emergency, please call Campus Police directly at 817 921-8888.